mesolex/mesolex/docs/adding_datasets.md

 - Add a JSON schema to `docs/schema/` describing the shape of the imported data
 - Add localization data to `mesolex_site/templates/mesolex_site/language_messages.js` and `mesolex_site/templates/mesolex_site/language_messages.txt`

-These steps are broken down below, with reference to events in the Git history that provide a good illustration of the process.
+These steps are broken down below, with reference to points in the code and events in the Git history that provide a good illustration of the process.

 For an example of what this all looks like, look at [the pull request for adding Duraznos verbs](https://github.com/mesolex/mesolex/pull/24/files).